MatthewLavine/NodeJS-Chat/README.md

 - Run npm install
 - Run Grunt to compile js and css
 - Copy _config.js to config.js
-- Set server ip and port in config.js
+- Set desired server port in config.js
 - Set github secret_key (if you want to use the github webhook)
 - Run node app